Senning procedure: Alternative surgical techniques

-In-hospital mortality
+Mortality and later health effects

 The acute mortality associated with the Senning procedure is reported to be around 5-10%.
-Patient selection and complexity of the congenital malformation are determinants of mortality risk.

-Late sequelae of the Senning procedure

-Patients who have undergone such surgical correction of the congenital transposition are exposed to long term risks of cardiovascular events.
-In particular sinus node dysfunction, atrial arrhythmias, ventricular arrhythmias including sudden cardiac arrhythmic death, heart failure due to anatomically right ventricular failure or venous obstruction at the level of the baffle or caval anatomy have been described.
+Patient selection and the complexity of the congenital malformation are determinants of mortality risk.
+Patients who have undergone such surgical correction of the congenital transposition are exposed to long-term risks of cardiovascular events.
+In particular, sinus node dysfunction, atrial arrhythmias, ventricular arrhythmias including sudden cardiac arrhythmic death, heart failure due to anatomically right ventricular failure, or venous obstruction at the level of the baffle or caval anatomy have been described.
 The high chance of developing arrhythmias results in up to 25% of patients who have undergone a Senning or Mustard procedure having a pacemaker by adulthood.

-Long-term studies have disclosed that although from the functional capacity (NYHA Class) standpoint the Senning and the Mustard operation are similar, there is a higher risk of sinus node disease and arrhythmias with the latter.
-Overall, in most studies the survival is good into the second decade post procedure.
-78% of patients were alive after 16 years in a large follow up study from the Netherlands.
+Long-term studies have disclosed that although from the functional capacity standpoint the Senning and the Mustard operation are similar, there is a higher risk of sinus node disease and arrhythmias with the latter.
+Overall, in most studies, survival is good into the second decade post-procedure.
+78% of patients were alive after 16 years in a large follow-up study from the Netherlands.

 Before the utilization of surgical repair, Kirklin reports that the mortality associated with unrepaired TGA was 55%, 85%, and 90% mortality rates at 1 month, 6 months, and 1 year, respectively.
-This numbers correspond to all types of TGA.
-A major factor affecting long term morbidity and mortality is the coexistence of a ventricular septal defect (VSD).
-Patients with concomitant VSD may have developed also pulmonary vascular disease.
+These numbers correspond to all types of TGA.
+A major factor affecting long-term morbidity and mortality is the coexistence of a ventricular septal defect (VSD).
+Patients with a concomitant VSD may have also developed pulmonary vascular disease.

-A Facebook group, Mustard or Senning Survivors, gathers several hundred global survivors in their 20s to 50s into a single community.